The Handmaid's Tale Season 2, Episode 4: Helicopter Aunts

 So, what will June do with her current guilt?
 Will she become Offred, or stay June?
 By the the end of the episode, it seems the scales have tipped toward Offred.
 The morning after her official apology, June won’t engage in conversation with Nick (Max Minghella), and instead says only: “We’ve been sent good weather” to him.
 She repeats.
 “We’ve been sent good weather” three times to herself, as if undoing her previous change in the closet.

-This ending leaves us with two options: June is pretending to be obedient, because she realizes the only way to survive is through pretending to have internalized the Gileadean message.
-Or, something darker: What if June has internalized the oppressor, and become Offred?
+This ending leaves us with two options: June is pretending to be obedient, because she realises the only way to survive is through pretending to have internalised the Gileadean message.
+Or, something darker: What if June has internalised the oppressor, and become Offred?
 What if the winner isn’t Serena or June, but Aunt Lydia?

 Advertisement